A characterization of the Filippov convention: Introduction

+A solution $\eta$ to this problem will be called an \emph{interpolation scheme}.
+We permit an interpolation scheme to be invalid for some piecewise-continuous vector fields in $PC(\mathbb{R}^n),$ to accommodate for the possibility that the interpolation requires some regularity conditions.

-One convention widely used in the literature is Filippov's method based on convex combinations \cite{filippov, bernardo2008piecewise}.
-Although it was first formulated as a method to interpret piecewise-continuous vector fields as differential inclusions, it is now mainly used as a means of assigning a vector field to a discontinuity set; thus, the constructed vector field is referred to as the Filippov vector field, and given by the formula (\ref{fil_def}).
-It is relatively simple to define, and the existence of solutions can be verified.
+One interpolation scheme widely used in the literature is Filippov's method based on convex combinations \cite{filippov, bernardo2008piecewise}.
+Although it was first formulated as a method to interpret piecewise-continuous vector fields as differential inclusions, it is now mainly used as a means of assigning a vector field to a discontinuity set.
+An interpolation scheme of the Filippov type can be defined as follows. \begin{definition} An interpolation scheme $\eta$ is \emph{Filippov type} if

-However, this is not the only definition ever devised, and various non-Filippov methods have been proposed.
-Even in Filippov's book, three different definitions are given \cite{filippov}.
-Utkin's equivalent control method is a classic example \cite{utkin2013sliding}.
-Additionally, Jeffrey's hidden dynamics are a recent attempt in this direction \cite{jeffrey2014hidden, jeffrey2018hidden}.

-Therefore, we may ask whether there is any reason to adopt Filippov's method aside from its being widely used.
-There are reasons to suspect that it is more reasonable than others.
-It can be derived from Euler's method, although the discussion is qualitative and certainly does not exclude the possibility of other definitions \cite{utkin1978sliding}.
-Moreover, as pointed out by Utkin, other definitions can be ``derived'' from Filippov's method in some cases \cite{Utkin2015}.
-Furthermore, it can be obtained from smooth vector fields via an operation called ``pinching,'' which may be seen as an idealization of a physical situation in which discontinuous behavior is observed \cite{broucke2001structural}.

-So, how natural is the definition of Filippov vector fields?
-Of course, a clarification of the meaning of the word ``natural'' is needed here to avoid confusion and an atmosphere of subjectiveness.
-The problem of introducing vector fields on a discontinuity surface is a problem of extrapolating the original vector fields.
-Such a procedure depends on the assumptions on the constructed vector fields, unless they are randomly chosen or all the details of the original systems are known.
-We may say a procedure or the resulting vector field is natural if its assumptions are natural in light of the intended applications.
-However, this is a realm involving personal opinion, and it will be prudent to leave the user to judge it.
-Thus, a more appropriate wording of the preceding problem would be: what are the assumptions behind Filippov's method, and where do they originate from?